jam-schema/jams/README.md

 Standardized method to represent scholarly metadata in JSON or YAML, focusing on authors/contributors information.

-A [first yaml schema](/Jamschema_v1.yml) is ready for community review, validation and tests.
+A [first yaml schema](/Jamschema_v1.yml) is ready for documentation, community review, validation and tests.
-It was based on [JATS4R recommendations](https://jats4r.org/recommendations/), and what orcid can provide (see requirement folder)
+It was based on [JATS4R recommendations](https://jats4r.org/recommendations/)
+and what orcid can provide (see requirement folder).

-Project Background
+Objectives
 ==================

 Some of us got frustrated when needing to re-use an author list for different